thrushlang/toolchains/README.md

 ## Manual installation

 > [!NOTE]
-> The Thorium package manager is responsible for automatically installing the toolchains on each operating system, using the `throium install` command.
+> The Thorium package manager is responsible for automatically installing the toolchains on each operating system, using the `thorium install` command.
 You can do this manually, but it's **not recommended**.

 ## Linux